Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Terms of Service

 Reserve Duty: Upon completion of compulsory service, each soldier is assigned to a reserve unit.
-Men up to age 51 serve 39 days each year, a period time which can be extended in times of emergency.
+Men up to age 51 serve 39 days each year, a period that can be extended in times of emergency.
 Recent policy has been to reduce the burden whenever possible, and reservists who have served combat units may now be discharged at age 45.
 Less than 4% of those aged 22-45 serve in the reserve forces.

 Foreign Volunteers